phetsims/ratio-and-proportion/doc/implementation-notes.md

 see `ratioFitnessProperty`.
 This algorithm went through a lot of prototyping (see https://github.com/phetsims/ratio-and-proportion/issues/14).
 The algorithm that is used predominately takes into consideration the visual/spacial distance that the consequent hand can travel from the "in proportion" state (see below) , before being "far from proportion".
-When the tick marks are showing 0-10, the consequent can move two tick marks away from the "in proportion" value before the `ratioFitnessProperty` is 0.
+When the tick marks are showing 0-10 with a targetRatio of >1, the consequent can move two tick marks away from the "in proportion" value before the `ratioFitnessProperty` is 0.
 Because of the relationship ratio terms have, the antecedent value's distance between being in-proportion and far-from proportion varies based on the target ratio.
 The fitness algorithm is based on the euclidean distance between two points, the current ratio and the target ratio.
 These points are calculated by using the current ratio to get a function with an inverse slope to the function of the target ratio.
+When the targetRatio is `>1`, the fitness algorithm is reversed such that the antecedent and consequent are flipped.
+This is to give consistent fitness relationship for `targetRatio=1/10` and `targetRatio=10`.
 See `RAPModel.calculateFitness()` for details.

 ## Model states